Lherrera094/Master_Thesis/README.md

 0.4.

-Codes developed to optimize the analysis of the [FAR3d](https://e-archivo.uc3m.es/bitstream/handle/10016/34630/Noninear_NF_2021.pdf?sequence=1) results are:
+The codes developed to optimize the analysis of the [FAR3d](https://e-archivo.uc3m.es/bitstream/handle/10016/34630/Noninear_NF_2021.pdf?sequence=1) results are:

 * **Automatization**: Python scripts for faster preparation of launching folder for FAR3d.
 Scripts developed to launch simulations in cluster URANUS at Universidad Carlos III de Madrid.